JUSTICE SOCIETY OF AMERICA

 Sandman Mystery Theatre #69 (Jan.
 1999)

 31 December 1939: Wesley Dodds gives Dian Belmont his mother's ring and proposes marriage.
-Though the two never actually marry, this event signifies their lifelong commitment to one another.
+Though the two never actually marry, this event cements their lifelong commitment to one another.
 Together, they travel to Europe to rescue Wes's brother Gerald, who has been sending Wes letters with the help of Janos Prohaska (Blackhawk), from the Warsaw ghetto.
 NOTE: The ultimate fate of Gerald Dodds remains unknown.
 This was the last issue of Sandman Mystery Theatre.

 Sandman Mystery Theatre #70 (Feb.
 1999)